josephschmitt/sub-gif-gen/README.md

 - `-o`, `--offset`: Amount of time (in seconds) to offset the gif.
 By defaul this is zero, which means the gif is cropped to the exact timecode of the subtitle.
 You can use this value to extend the time of the clip by adding some time before and after the timecode from the subtitle file.
+- `-x`, `--extensions`: Allowed extensions for the input file.
+Will use these to filter the input directory for videos.
+Defaults to `.mkv,.mp4`.

 Use the `--` flag to denote the end of the options and then pass the directory to output your gifs.
 The gifs will be output in a directory named by input file.
 The gifs are named the same as the mkv